haileyrobertson/robertson-cpsc581/final-project/README.md

 ## Running the code
 As long as you have installed all necessary requirements, the code should run correctly by selecing "Run all".
+NOTE: Data are pulled dynamically from Open Dengue and require an internet connection.
+NOTE: If you are not using Google Colab, comment out the google.colab import, and uncomment the pip -requirements block directly below

 ## Workflow
 The workflow includes:

 1. **Label Creation**